tgvaughan/bacter/doc/basic_tutorial.rst

 .. image:: images/priors.png

 Finally, switch to the MCMC panel and change the chain length to 2000000.
+This is almost certainly far too short for a production run, but means that the example analysis will complete relatively quickly.

 Once your analysis is set up, select File->Save, navigate to the directory you wish the analysis XML to be written to, give it a sensible file name (for